Human Foods Cats Can’t Eat: 5 Things You Should Never Give To Your Feline Friend

 Cats love tuna.
 And we love giving cats treats.
 But canned tuna should be left for humans.
 This is one human food cats will definitely go crazy over, and also something people assume is fine to give to their felines.

 A little tuna here and there shouldn’t do any harm.
 But giving canned tuna to your cat regularly can cause serious problems and there’s a few reasons why.

 First of all – the only food that contains all the nutrition that a cat needs is cat food.
-A good cat food product will contain all the nutritions, all the vitamins and minerals that your feline needs.
+A good cat food product will contain all the nutrition, all the vitamins and minerals that your feline needs.
 So you can not replace cat food with canned tuna.
 The fact that this is actual fish is not enough.
-Not only that canned tuna doesn’t contain all the nutritions for your cat, but it also contains mercury.
+Not only that canned tuna doesn’t contain all the nutrition for your cat, but it also contains mercury.